Glitchedcat1/Flux/README.md

 # Flux
 ## How to make your own server:<br>
 Go to the repo at https://github.com/sauc23/Vercel-Bare-Server <br>
-from there fork it and deploy it <br>
+from there fork it and deploy it through vercel<br>
 then go  to the site, it should look like this: <br>
 <img src="readme-assets/bare.png" alt="should look like this"> <br>
 then go into the flux/uv/uv.config.js of your fork of flux (yea if you want your own flux link you will have to fork it)<br>